How To Measure Vo2 Max: Tools + Protocols To Measure Your Vo2 Max

 However, if you find a VO2 max measurement you can do on your own, you can use V02 max to help inform your training.

-In this guide, we will discuss some of the methods for how to measure VO2 max both in terms of a lab setting as well as field tests and Apple Watch VO2 max estimations.
+In this guide, we will discuss what exactly VO2 max is and some of the methods for how to measure VO2 max both in terms of a lab setting as well as field tests and Apple Watch VO2 max estimations.

 A person taking a vo2 max test in a lab.